BenjaminWFox/nextjs-middleware-chain/README.md

 - `res`
 - `next`

-`req` and `res` are provided by the Next.js route, so be aware than if you are using a chain function in *both* API and SSR contexts you may not have access to certain Next.js-provided decorations, which are only added for API routes:
+`req` and `res` are provided by the Next.js route.
+They will be passed by reference to all middleware functions, so can be mutated throughout the chain.
+Be aware than if you are using a chain function in *both* API and SSR contexts you may not have access to certain Next.js-provided decorations, which are only added for API routes:
   - [Request Helpers](https://nextjs.org/docs/api-routes/api-middlewares)
   - [Response Helpers](https://nextjs.org/docs/api-routes/response-helpers)